 - The powder should absorb the liquid.
 Then you can clean it up with paper towels.

 You can also try mixing one tablespoon of vinegar and two cups of warm water in a spray bottle.
-Spray this solution on the vomit stain and wipe up with paper towels.
+Spray this solution on the vomit stain and wipe it up with paper towels.
 Make sure to properly dispose of any paper towels you may use in this process by sealing them in a plastic bag before throwing them away.

 How to Clean up Vomit From Carpet or Furniture